erikhazzard/Bragi-Node/README.md

 To configure a transport that is already added to the logger, you can use `logger.transports.get("TransportName");`.
 Note that this returns an {Array} of transports (this is because you may have multiple transports of the same type - e.g., it's possible to have multiple File transports).

+NOTE: The console transport supports batching, which batches logs to console.
+This can be a minor performance optimization; specifically, if you have output piped to a file this will greatly reduce disk I/O. See `example-simple.js` for examples on usage.
+For instance, to enable:

+    logger.transports.get('Console').property({
+        showStackTrace: false, showMeta: true,
+        batchEnabled: true
+    });

 ### Setting properties
 To set properties, you can: